aforward9600/pokemonpalette/README.md

 - Commented out more useless code in home.asm to free up more space in rom bank 0.
 - A statue base is now blocking terrain while surfing.
 - Trainer escape glitch has been plugged.
 Using fly/teleport/escape rope is negated entirely if spotted by a trainer.
+- No more fishing or surfing in statue bases

 #Bugfixes: